Fifteenth Annual REFORC Conference on Early Modern Christianity

 Language

 Preferred language for short papers is English, but papers in French and German are also welcome.
-Presenters who prefer to give their paper in French or German are invited to provide the audience with an English summary of about 150-200 words.
+Presenters who prefer to give their paper in French or German must provide the audience with an English summary of about 150-200 words.

 Conference Proceedings